twg/api_docs/README.md

     mount ApiDocs::Engine => '/api-docs'

-You may also want to add js/css to your application asset pipeline manifest: in `application.js`
+You may also want to add js/css to your asset pipeline manifests:

-    //= require api_docs

-in `application.css`

-    *= require api_docs
+    require api_docs

 Documents view is made to work with [Twitter Bootstrap](http://twitter.github.com/bootstrap) css and js libraries.